 Either way, I think this is a poorly designed achievement.
 It makes PvE players miserable because they don't want to do Battlegrounds anyway, and it introduces Battlegrounds to newcomers in the worst way possible.
 It makes PvP players miserable because it ruins teamwork and strategy for the length of Children's Week.
 I am a big fan of Blizzard's achievement system, but if you want to encourage more people to play and enjoy Battlegrounds, this isn't the way to do it.

 Veteran Nanny is not required for the meta, so don't worry about it unless you've been playing for a while.
 Players with two of the three Outland Children's Week pets can snag themselves a cool 50 achievement points by simply grabbing whichever noncombat pet they haven't picked in years past.
-Please note that Legs, who was added last year, is not a requirement either.
+Please note that Legs, who was added in 2011, is not a requirement either.